 For Topdanmark the principles for calculating the insurance provisions are almost the same for IFRS and Solvency II.
+The differences between IFRS and Solvency II technical provisions are presented in the table Technical Provisions in IFRS and Solvency II, Topdanmark, 31 December 2019.

 For non-life insurance the calculation of best estimate, risk margin and profit margin (expected profit in future premiums) are the same for IFRS and Solvency II.
 The only difference is the presentation of the profit margin.
 In IFRS the profit margin is presented as an insurance provision, while in Solvency II it forms part of the Solvency II own funds deducted for tax liabilities.

 For life insurance, the calculation of best estimate and profit margin are the same for IFRS and Solvency II.
 In IFRS the profit margin is presented as an insurance provision, while in Solvency II it forms part of the Solvency II own funds deducted for tax liabilities.
 The calculation of risk margin applies two different principles.
 For IFRS the principle is a stress on the biometrical risks.
 The Solvency II calculation is a 6 per cent cost of capital on insurance risk, counterparty default risk and operational risk in accordance with Solvency II.